microsoft/FluidFramework/docs/guide/container-and-component-loading.md

 ![Image 7](./container-and-component-loading-7.jpg)

-You might be noticing a lot of similarities between the `ContainerRuntime` creation flow and the `ComponentRuntime` creation flow.
+You might notice a lot of similarities between the `ContainerRuntime` creation flow and the `ComponentRuntime` creation flow.

 In the `instantiateComponent` call **(8.1)** the following is performed:

 1. `ComponentRuntime` object is created **(8.2)**
 2. Sets the `request` handler on the `ComponentRuntime` **(8.2)**
-    - Requests that are sent to the `ComponentRuntime` are proxied to the `Component` obj. (more on this later)
+    - Requests that are sent to the `ComponentRuntime` are proxied to the `Component` object (more on this later).
-3. Provides a registry of Distributed Data Structures (DDS), and Sub-Component, Factories to the `ComponentRuntime` **(8.2)**
+3. Provides a registry of Distributed Data Structures (DDS) / Sub-Component factories to the `ComponentRuntime` **(8.2)**
     - This can be used to create new DDSs
     - This can be used to create new Components that are not defined in the `ContainerRegistry`
 4. Create the `Component` object **(8.3)**